mdfaiazalam/Diwali-Sales-Dashboard/README.md

 ## Dataset Overview
-### The dataset contains the following columns:
-User_ID: Unique identifier for each customer.
+* User_ID: Unique identifier for each customer.
-Cust_name: Name of the customer.
+* Cust_name: Name of the customer.

-Product_ID: Unique identifier for each product.
+* Product_ID: Unique identifier for each product.

-Gender: Gender of the customer.
+* Gender: Gender of the customer.

-Age Group: The age range of the customer.
+* Age Group: The age range of the customer.

-Age: Exact age of the customer.
+* Age: Exact age of the customer.

-Marital_Status: Marital status (0 = Single, 1 = Married).
+* Marital_Status: Marital status (0 = Single, 1 = Married).

-State: State where the customer resides.
+* State: State where the customer resides.

-Zone: Zone of the customer (e.g., Western, Southern, Central, etc.).
+* Zone: Zone of the customer (e.g., Western, Southern, Central, etc.).

-Occupation: Profession of the customer.
+* Occupation: Profession of the customer.

-Product_Category: Category of the purchased product.
+* Product_Category: Category of the purchased product.

-Orders: Number of orders placed by the customer.
+* Orders: Number of orders placed by the customer.

-Amount: Total amount spent by the customer.
+* Amount: Total amount spent by the customer.

 ## Key Metrics Displayed